Correlation Between SentinelOne and Lord Abbett

 Pair Corralation between SentinelOne and Lord Abbett

-Taking into account the 90-day investment horizon SentinelOne is expected to generate 3.14 times more return on investment than Lord Abbett.
-However, SentinelOne is 3.14 times more volatile than Lord Abbett Focused.
-It trades about 0.01 of its potential returns per unit of risk.
-Lord Abbett Focused is currently generating about 0.02 per unit of risk.
-If you would invest 2,697 in SentinelOne on February 16, 2024 and sell it today you would lose (466.00) from holding SentinelOne or give up 17.28% of portfolio value over 90 days.
+Taking into account the 90-day investment horizon SentinelOne is expected to under-perform the Lord Abbett.
+In addition to that, SentinelOne is 4.05 times more volatile than Lord Abbett Focused.
+It trades about -0.29 of its total potential returns per unit of risk.
+Lord Abbett Focused is currently generating about 0.32 per unit of volatility.
+If you would invest 2,520 in Lord Abbett Focused on March 2, 2024 and sell it today you would earn a total of 152.00 from holding Lord Abbett Focused or generate 6.03% return on investment over 90 days.

 Time Period3 Months [change]